9 PDE 1

 U[n+1,1:-1] = U[n,?:?] + a*( U[n,?:] - 2*U[n,?:?] + U[n,:?])

-• It remains to visualise the solutions.
+Exercise 9.3 💻 Now visualise the whole solutions over the entire time range.
 You can either make a plot or an animation to illustrate the time evolution of \(u\).
 For each of these there a various Python packages you could use.
 Below is a function plot_solution_1d() using plotly to make a plot and a function animate_solution_1d() using matplotlib to make an animated 2D plot.
 You can use either of these or you can use your own plotting code.

 import plotly.graph_objects as go